nsxiv/nsxiv-extra/README.md

 ## Issues

-Since this repo is community maintained the github issue tracker is disabled.
+Since this repo is community maintained there's no guarantee that an issue will be worked on.
 If you run into any problems with any of the patches/scripts, try to fix it yourself and submit a pull request.
-If you're unable to do so, then you may contact the patch author if contact info has been provided.

-For patch submitter and contributors, it's encouraged (but not required) to provide some sort of contact info so that users can send bug reports (or gratitude :)).
-The *preferred* contact method should be an email, however you're free to submit whatever you'd like.
+You may also open an issue for a feature/patch/script request, but as stated above, there's no guarantee.